 September can also be an ideal time for experiencing a cruise on the Seine river or on Paris canals and waterways, especially on hot days when breezes off the water offer a welcome reprieve.
 Alternatively, if you wish to explore the city by foot, our 2-day Paris itinerary will show you both classic and hidden nooks of the city.

 If you've already decided to schedule your Parisian sojourn in September, you're probably wondering what the weather's likely to look like-- and how to pack your suitcase accordingly.
 The following information and tips should go a long way in helping you to prepare for typical weather conditions.

-In recent years, however, unusually hot temperatures have been known to strike Paris in the summer months, and extreme spikes in temperature may hit in September.
+In recent years, however, unusually hot temperatures have been known to strike Paris in the summer months, and extreme spikes in temperature may continue well into September.
 Elderly visitors, visitors with medical conditions, and parents with infants and small children should remain especially alert to possible spikes in temperature, and take necessary precautions.
 Reserving a hotel room with air conditioning is one of them.

 - Minimum temperature: 13 degrees C (55.4 degrees F)

 - Maximum temperature: 21 degrees C (69.8 degrees F)

 - Average temperature: 15 degrees C (59 degrees F)

 What to Pack